 What was in the briefcase?

-There is a popular hypothesis that the briefcase in Pulp Fiction contained the disembodied soul of Marsellus Wallace.
-The evidence offered is both the otherworldly glow that emanates from the case and, the first time we see Wallace, he has a bandage at the base of his neck (presumably from having had his soul extracted).
+There is an internet hypothesis that will not die: the briefcase in Pulp Fiction contained the disembodied soul of Marsellus Wallace.
+The evidence offered for this idiotic proposition is (a) the otherworldly glow that emanates from the case and (b) the first time we see Wallace he has a bandage at the base of his neck (presumably from having had his soul extracted).

 Here’s why that can’t be true:

 First, we know that Vincent Vega (John Travolta) is a logical man – witness the discussion with Jules regarding the relative cleanliness of pigs versus dogs.

 JULES: Naw, man, I don’t eat pork.

 JULES: I ain’t Jewish, I just don’t dig on swine, that’s all.